Rugby HIIT training, what is it and why it is essential? We break down the importance and benefits of HIIT workouts for every position on the field.

 As the outside backs have a major role in finishing plays (scoring tries), counterattacking and chasing kicks, these players are typically explosive and very fast runners of the ball.
 Typically the leanest players on the field, they often cover the most distance in a game (especially the fullback).
 Often distances of sprints for these players are longer than all other players on the field.
 Backs come in a variety of shapes and sizes, some tall, some heavy, some not so tall or heavy, however, they are usually bigger than your average man on the street.
 The most important thing is that they are fit, fast and can run with the ball.

-Below is a video of the late great Jonah Lomu, one of the best wingers of all time, he stood at 6’4 and weighed around 120kg but showed incredible pace, strength and fitness.
+Below is a video of the late great Jonah Lomu, one of the best wingers of all time, he stood at 6’4 and weighed around 120kg but showed incredible pace (reports that he ran 100m in 10.8 seconds), strength and fitness.

 Quite often wingers can play in the fullback position too.
 Notable wingers include David Campese (Aus), Nemani Nadolo (

 Austin et al. (1) found that the work:rest ratios of Super 14 Rugby Union players were 1:4, 1:5, and 1:6 for front row and back row forwards, inside backs, and outside backs, respectively.
 During gameplay, players cover a